Valtellina: L'è foeu el sginer and l'è foeu l'ors de la tana

 On 31 January there was the tradition of l'è foeu el sginer ("January's out"), a custom very similar to that celebrated on 2 February known as l'è foeu l'ors de la tana ("the bear is out from its den").
 Both celebrated the end of winter and the imminent arrival of spring.
 The two customs involved walking around the town and inviting people to leave their houses under any pretext, like throwing a large piece of wood or a pot down the stairs.
 When people ran outside to check what had happened, they were greeted with the shout l'è foeu el sginer! or l'è foeu l'ors de la tana!

-Intraverser l’ann
+Intraverser l'ann

-Intraverser l'èn or intraverser l'ann (literally "to put the year across") also celebrated New Year's Eve: during the night young people used to build barricades of gates, doors, benches, agricultural tools, logs, stairs, sledges, and carts in the main square or in front of the church, to prevent the old year from leaving.
+Intraverser l'èn or intraverser l'ann (literally "to put the year across") was also celebrated on New Year's Eve: during the night, young people used to build barricades of gates, doors, benches, agricultural tools, logs, stairs, sledges, and carts in the main square, or in front of the church, to prevent the old year from leaving.
 The next morning, the owners of the stolen objects had to go and recover them, dismantling the barricade and metaphorically opening up the way to the new year.